-42. Statement of significance: This cabin is characteristic of the small simple form of log cabin that was present in the Frisco area.
+XC.
+Embodies the distinctive characteristics of a type, period, or method of construction, or represents the work of a master, or that possess high artistic values, or represents a significant and distinguishable entity whose components may lack individual distinction; or D. Has yielded, or may be likely to yield, information important in history or prehistory.
+Qualifies under Criteria Considerations A through G (see Manual) Does not meet any of the above National Register Criteria 39.
+Area(s) of significance: Architecture 40.
+Period of significance: ca. 1938 41.
+Level of significance: National State Local X 42.
+Statement of significance: This cabin is characteristic of the small simple form of log cabin that was present in the Frisco area.
 Logs were a popular and expedient building material since there was an endless supply of material and a simple cabin required only basic tools and skills.
-Frisco area log buildings demonstrate a wide variety of skill levels, this cabin in particular is a very simple version with an inverted corner detail which was favored in the the 1930s based on the existing local examples.
+Frisco area log buildings demonstrate a wide variety of skill levels, this cabin in particular is a very simple version with an inverted corner detail which was favored in the 1930s based on the existing local examples.
 The size and simplicity of the structure may indicate that the construction was expedient but possibly not expected to serve a long-term purpose.
 The 1930s in Frisco was a quiet period and most of the mining had ended, ranching continued and the town still served as a central location for goods and services.
 This cabin is indicative of the type of construction that may have served as an "in town" house for a resident that also had ties to other outlying properties in the region.
 43. Assessment of historic physical integrity related to significance: This cabin retains a high level of integrity in all areas.
 Its design, form, materials, location, feeling and association are intact.
 The setting is somewhat changed due to encroaching development, but since the portion of the lot it sits on is still as open as it was in the 1930s, this is a minor impact.
-It is certainly worthy of a local designation, though not eligible for a State or National Register Designation.
+It is certainly worthy of a local designation, and though not eligible for a National Register Designation, it may be eligible under Criterion C for the State Register.
 VII.
 NATIONAL REGISTER ELIGIBILITY ASSESSMENT 44.
 National Register eligibility field assessment: Eligible Not EligibleX Need Data 45.
-Discuss: If there is National Register district potential, is this building: Contributing Noncontributing 46.
-VIII. .
-Recording Information 47.
-Photograph numbers: Disc: Frisco Survey 2020 Frame: 116.N5th-1 through 6 Negatives filed at: Town of Frisco Community Development 48.
-Report title: Town of Frisco Cultural Resource Survey 49.
-Date(s): July 2019 to December 2020 50.
-Recorder(s): Suzannah Reid & Patrick Duffield 51.
-52. - Phone number(s): 970 920 9225
+Is there National Register district potential?
+Yes No X Discuss: If there is National Register district potential, is this building: Contributing Noncontributing

+46. If the building is in e xisting National Register dist rict, is it: Contributing Noncontributing VIII.
+RECORDING INFORMATION ON 47.
+Photograph numbers s: Disc: Frisco Survey 2020 Frame: 11 6.N5th-1 through 6 Negatives filed at: Town of Frisco Community Developm ent 48.
+Report title: Town of Frisco Historic Reso ource Surv ey 49.
+Date(s): July 2019 to December 2020) 50.
+Recorder(s): Suzannah Reid & Patrick Du ffield 51.
+Organization: Reid Architects, inc 52.
+Address: PO Box 1303 Aspen, CO 81 612 53.
+Phone number(s): 970 920 9225